nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS` - Enables Azure IoT Hub DPS.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_HOSTNAME` - Host name of the DPS server.
+   Do not change this unless you have configured DPS to use a different host name.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_REG_ID` - Registration ID to use in the registration request to DPS.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_HOSTNAME_MAX_LEN` - Maximum length of the assigned host name received from DPS.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DPS_DEVICE_ID_MAX_LEN` - Maximum length of the assigned device ID received from DPS.